mikecroucher/Jupyter_examples/ReadMe.md

 ##List of notebooks
 * MultiLanguage/MultiLangStats (R, MATLAB, Python) - Parallel monte carlo done in three languages.
 Written before Jupyter was released and uses cell magics and various bridges between each language and Python.
 * physics/Fourier Series (Python) - Interactive widget that computes fourier series of a square wave
 * physics/KronigPenney.ipynb (Python) - Interactive widget calculating the bandstructure of the Kronig Penny model.
-Also shows how you embedded YouTube video.
+Also shows how you embed YouTube videos.